-The Statue of Liberty and Ellis Island are both popular destinations for visitors to New York City.
-If you're interested in seeing both during your trip to New York City, seeing them on the same day is highly recommended.
+The Statue of Liberty National Monument and Ellis Island are popular destinations for visitors to New York City.
+If you're interested in seeing both during your trip, catching them on the same day makes sense both financially and logistically.

-The Statue of Liberty and Ellis Island are located on two separate islands in the New York Harbor.
-They are served by the same ferry, so visiting them together allows visitors to make the most of their time, though it can make for a long day if you're going to experience both the Statue of Liberty and Ellis Island to their fullest.
-It will take 5-6 hours to visit both islands and the museums, as well as round-trip transportation from Battery Park.
+Liberty Island and Ellis Island are two separate islands in the New York Harbor served by the same ferry, so viewing them both allows visitors to make the most of their time.
+However, it can make for a long day if you're going to experience the two landmarks to their fullest.
+It will take five to six hours to visit both islands and the museums, as well as round-trip transportation from Battery Park in southern Manhattan.

-The ferry leaves Battery Park every 20-40 minutes, but you need to allow time for clearing security (even if you purchase your tickets in advance which is a good idea).
+The ferry leaves Battery Park every 20 minutes, but allow about 30 minutes for clearing security and boarding (even if you purchase your tickets in advance, which is recommended).
 You'll need even more time if you want to buy tickets once you arrive at Battery Park.

 Another 10-minute ferry ride will bring you to Ellis Island.
-Here you will want to plan to allow at least an hour to visit the Ellis Island Immigration Museum.
-Take the free Ranger Led Tour and also allow yourself time to explore the museum on your own.
+You'll want to allow at least an hour to visit the Ellis Island Immigration Museum.
+Take the free ranger-guided tour (which are on a first come first served basis) or give yourself time to explore the museum on your own.

-Once you are done at Ellis Island, you can board the ferry again to return to Battery Park.
-The ferry leaves Ellis Island every 20 minutes.
-Be sure to get the ferry bound for Battery Park as there are also ferries going back to Liberty Island for visitors who took the ferry from New Jersey.
+Once you finish, you'll return to Battery Park by boarding the ferry, which leaves Ellis Island every 20 minutes.
+Be sure to get the boat bound for Battery Park as there are also ferries going back to Liberty Island (for visitors who took the ferry from New Jersey).